What makes Iron Chef Imports different to other companies?

 Our staff and agents attend dealer-only vehicle auctions across Japan six days a week, so that’s obviously where we buy the vast majority of cars for our customers.
 We also have some wholesale suppliers and private buying agents who can be particularly useful for tracking down rare or classic cars that don’t come through auction very often.
 Japan is different from most other countries in that virtually all second cars are traded in to dealers when a new vehicle is purchased.
 Owners very rarely sell cars privately unless they’re rare or collectible.

-Yes, we can, but with a huge word of caution.
+Yes, we can, but with a huge word of caution, because in 99% of cases, we cannot check vehicles at dealers in Japan on your behalf.
 Would you buy a car sight unseen from a dealer in Australia, just based on photographs?
 If the answer is no, why on earth would you trust the word of a dealer in Japan?
-Sales staff and private sellers can be known to bend the truth in order to get a sale at the best of times, but when the car is going overseas and the buyer has no recourse if the car isn’t as described, I’m sure you can imagine how easy it is for them to ‘talk up’ a car’s condition.
+Sales staff and private sellers have been known to bend the truth in order to get a sale at the best of times, but when the car is going overseas and the buyer has no recourse if the car isn’t as described, you can imagine how easy it is for them to ‘talk up’ a car’s condition.
 Auctions are preferred because when we check cars, we are on your side, not the seller’s!
 The other big advantage of auctions is that the transport process is straightforward.
 If you’ve seen how narrow Japanese streets can be, you can surely understand how difficult (and therefore expensive) it can be to collect a car from somewhere that’s hard to access or remote.

 Import Broker vs. Car Dealer – what’s the difference?